BBC newsreader George Alagiah dies aged 67 after bowel cancer diagnosis

 Greenham continued: “George was deeply loved by everybody who knew him, whether it was a friend, a colleague or a member of the public.
 He simply was a wonderful human being.
 My thoughts are with Fran, the boys and his wider family.”

-The Sri Lanka-born journalist and face of BBC One’s News At Six was diagnosed with stage four bowel cancer, which had spread to his liver and lymph nodes, in April 2014.
+The Sri Lanka-born journalist and face of BBC News At Six was diagnosed with stage four bowel cancer, which had spread to his liver and lymph nodes, in April 2014.

 Alagiah underwent two rounds of chemotherapy and several operations, including the removal of most of his liver.

-In October last year, the presenter announced that he would be taking antoher break from his studio duties following another scan.
+In October last year, the presenter announced that he would be taking another break from his studio duties following another scan.

 “A recent scan showed that my cancer has spread further so it’s back to some tough stuff,” he said in a statement at the time.
 “I’m missing my colleagues.
 Working in the newsroom has been such an important part of keeping energised and motivated.”

-In the years between his diagnosis and death, Alagiah took multiple breaks from presenting due to struggles with his health.
+In the years since his diagnosis, Alagiah took multiple breaks from presenting due to struggles with his health.

 In October 2015, a year after announcing his diagnosis, he said that his treatment was over and returned to BBC News At Six the following month.